Ajhanth/Covid-19-simulation/README.md

 # In this project I have predicted the total number of affected people due to Covid-19 pandemic day by day in the period of 1.-15.august through a statical model.
 # The prediction is based on the datas for affected according to VG.no for Covid-19.
 Through analysis of the datas three different scenarios were chosen.
 # These scenarios are namely "Worst-case scenario", "Most likely scenario", and "Best-case scenario".
+# There are two files of Excel, where the first one includes the data collected,
 # A Monte Carlo simulation was done with the help of an exponential function in Excel through a tool called "Palisades @Risk".
 # Additionally, the three different scenarios were also predicted seperately in Excel.
 # A graphical visualisation of the different scenarios and the real values are shown in R.